[NEW] Our Product Recap for Q2 2025 is live.

 Last Updated:

-A 409A valuation is an independent appraisal that determines the fair market value (FMV) of a private company’s common stock.
+A 409A valuation is an independent appraisal that determines the Fair Market Value (FMV) of a private company’s common stock.
 The IRS requires this valuation to ensure that stock options and other forms of equity compensation are priced fairly and comply with tax regulations.

 Once the FMV is established, it is used to set the strike price for employee stock options and comply with IRS rules.